Oceanfront Fathers Day Card PP643

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

 Today it's Sunday and time for this week's new challenge over at The Paper Players!
-It's the turn of the fabulous Jaydee to host this week and she has a fun theme challenge for you to work with:
+It's the turn of the fabulous Anne Marie to host this week since it is the fifth Sunday of the month we have a tic tac toe challenge to work with:

 Here's the low-down on today's card: